wp-plugins/custom-banners/readme.txt

 3. This is the List of Banner Groups - from here you can Create, Edit, or Delete a Banner Group.

 == Changelog ==

+= 1.2.2.2 =
+* Update: hide all but the first banner when displaying a transitioning banner.

 = 1.2.2.1 =
 * Minor fixes.